raspberrypilearning/getting-started-with-guis/en/step_6.md

 --- task ---
-Create the `App` and add a `Text` widget containing the start of the joke.
+Underneath the function, create the `App` and add a `Text` widget containing the start of the joke.

 --- code ---
 ---